JackBro/FuzzLabs/README.md

 # FuzzLabs

-**18/07/2016**: The new mutation engine is almost ready.
-It is more flexible and very modular.
-It needs some more testing though.
-Started refactoring / re-writing the other parts of the code too.
-The main focus is on better usability and even better flexibility.
-Basically, I said good bye to Sulley completely.
-The only similarity is some lines of code here and there in the primitives.

-**17/06/2016**: Started implementing a new mutation engine.
-So far it seems to be pretty cool.
-Feel free to have a look at the code (engine-core-new branch) to see what to expect.

-**11/04/2016**: The project is **not** dead.
-Things are happening in the background just a bit slowly as priorities have changed.
+**08/09/2016**: The core of the new mutation engine (under engine-core-new branch) is complete.
+Some of the next steps:

+ * (re-)implement the drivers.
+Some of the initial planned ones: stdout (done), stderr (done), cli (next), file, network
+ * implement that units can include other units

+Please note the current version in the master branch is discontinued from this point and very unlikely it will receive any updates.
+At the end it will be completely replaced with the new version of the framework.

-FuzzLabs is a modular fuzzing framework which uses a modified version of Sulley as it's core fuzzing engine.
+FuzzLabs is a modular fuzzing framework.
 For more information please refer to the Wiki.

 Website: fuzzlabs.dcnws.com